-\begin{rem} In the case of a $\Zp$-extension or a $\Zp$-cover, in general, Iwasawa's $\nu$ is the sum of several contributions; that of the torsion of the base space, that of the pseudo isomorphism between the Iwasawa/Alexander-module and the standard module, and that given in above.
-It would be interesting to search for examples with large $\nu$. \end{rem}
+\begin{rem} In the case of a $\Zp$-extension or a $\Zp$-cover, in general, Iwasawa's $\nu$ is the sum of several contributions: that of the torsion of the base space, that of the pseudo isomorphism between the Iwasawa/Alexander module and the standard module, and that given above.
+We will study examples with large $\nu$'s in Subsubsections \ref{sss.knot.nu} and \ref{sss.ec.nu}. \end{rem}

 \begin{rem} The Mahler measure of a polynomial $f(t)$ is defined by the integral along the unit circle as $m(f(t))=\int_{|z|=1}\log|f(z)|\frac{dz}{z}$ and coincides with the limit of the average of the values of $\log|f(z)|$ at roots of unity.
-Its $p$-adic analogue due to Besser--Deninger is given by Shnirel'man's integral, that is, the $p$-adic limit of the average of values at roots of unity of orders prime to $p$ (cf.\cite{Ueki4}).
-Our $p$-adic limits in Theorem \ref{thm.res} may be seen as $p$-adic analogues of the Mahler measures in another direction. \end{rem}
+Its $p$-adic analogue due to Besser--Deninger is given by Shnirel'man's integral, that is, the $p$-adic limit of the average of values at roots of unity of orders prime to $p$ (cf.~\cite{Ueki4}).
+Our $p$-adic limits in \Cref{thm.res} may be seen as $p$-adic analogues of the Mahler measures in another direction. \end{rem}